pmus-lab/pug2025-workshop/book/1_python/4_objects.md

 Python is a high-level, dynamic programming language often associated with flexibility (for example, you do  not need to explicitly declare the type of your variables), but there are other cases in which Python is very strict (for example when it comes to the whitespace).
 Another strict thing about Python is that it takes *namespaces* very seriously.

-If you are used to other programming languages like MATLAB or R, you might expect to have hundreds of functions available to call as soon as you start your script.
-By contrast, Python only offers a very small built-in namespace, which means the number of functions you can use is very small.
-This is done on purpose, you are expected to carefully manage the namespace and functions you use.

-If you require any additional functions, you will need to *import* it from whatever module (=package) it is in via the `import` statement.
-While this might seem strange at first, you will see that it significantly improves readability and code clarity compared to, for example, MATLAB.
+If you require any additional functions, you will need to *import* it from whatever module it is in via the `import` statement.
+While this might seem strange at first, you will see that it significantly improves readability.
 As an example, you might want to use the square root for some kind of calculations.
 The corresponding function would be `sqrt()` in the `math` module:

 ```{code-cell} ipython3
 import math